-- (a) The Ministry shall appoint a Committee to formulate structural solutions to the problems of SLPS and propose amendments to the SLPS Service Minute or propose a new Service Minute while considering the recommendations made by us with regard to revisions for the Service Minute. - (b) The Ministry shall appoint a Consultant to study restructuring of the Services in Education (SLTS, SLPS, SLTES, SLEAS and SLISAs) including the possibility of integrating them into one or more services, and also undertake a Job Evaluation on a professional basis and recommend on remuneration of these services. - (c) The Ministry may take administrative steps to consider. the recommendations made in this report and take action to implement them as a matter of urgency.
+(c) The Ministry shall appoint a Consultant to study restructuring of the Services in Education (SLTS, SLPS, SLTES, SLEAS and SLISAs) including the possibility of integrating them into one or more services, and also undertake a Job Evaluation on a professional basis and recommend on remuneration of these services.

+(d) The Ministry may take administrative steps to consider. the recommendations made in this report and take action to implement them as a matter of urgency.

-(d) The Ministry makes suitable decisions to design and issue a (a) Handbook for School Principals, (b) comprehensive guidelines for school management, and (c) comprehensive guidelines for performance appraisal and incentive schemes for principals.
+(e) The Ministry makes suitable decisions to design and issue a (i) Handbook for School Principals, (ii) comprehensive guidelines for school management, and (iii) comprehensive guidelines for performance appraisal and incentive schemes for principals.